- Undergraduate Welcome Week Timetable [PDF 17KB]

 In preparation for the Public Law module, we recommend that you read K. Syrett, The Foundations of Public Law (2nd edition, 2014, Palgrave Macmillan).

-In preparation for Elements of Contract Law, we suggest as introductory reading either The Law of Contract by Ewan McKendrick (Palgrave, 11th ed., 2015) or The Law of Contract by Janet O’Sullivan and Jonathan Hilliard (OUP, 7th ed., 2016).
+You do not need to do any reading in preparation for Elements of Contract Law.
+However, if you would like to do so, we suggest as introductory reading either The Law of Contract by Ewan McKendrick (Palgrave, 12th ed., 2017) or The Law of Contract by Janet O’Sullivan and Jonathan Hilliard (OUP, 8th ed., 2018).
 Neither is a core text for the module.
 Guidance on choosing which core text is best for you will be given when the module begins.

 There is no need to undertake advance reading for Land Law, but if you wish to get a flavour of what the module is about then you might look at one or other of two excellent introductory books (neither will be recommended as core texts so you may wish, if possible, to borrow rather than buy them).
 They are Roger Smith, Introduction to Land Law (Pearson, 3rd ed., 2013) and Elizabeth Cooke, Land Law (Clarendon Law Series, OUP, 2nd ed., 2012).
 Recommendations on the core text will be given when the module begins.